fmarchand/dcos-commons/frameworks/hdfsnoha/README.md

 <a name="advanced-install"></a>
 # Advanced installation

-You can install the HDFS NoHA with costumized configuration.
+You can install the HDFS NoHA with customized configuration.

 - From the command line with a dcos client :